c19witness/uk-covid19-inquiry/2023-10-04_module-2/05_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

 The UK Government's actions to reduce the spread of Covid-19 were too slow, with non-pharmaceutical interventions, NPIs, implemented too late and lifted too early.
 Examples include the failure to cancel mass gatherings and large sporting events in March 2020, which undoubtedly led to higher cases, hospitalisations and, very likely, deaths, and the first UK wide lockdown, which only began on 23 March 2020, 11 days after contact tracing was abandoned.

-The mandating of face masks for the general public was also introduced far too late, and much later than in many other countries.
+The mandating of :outline:`face masks` for the general public was also introduced far too late, and much later than in many other countries.
 Since 25 April the BMA had been calling for the introduction of face coverings for the public.
 However, in England they only became mandatory on public transport and for outpatients and hospital visitors from 15 June, and it was not until 24 July that they were required in shops and supermarkets.

 From June 2020 the BMA published its position on what was needed for the safe easing of restrictions, including an effective test and trace system, ongoing surveillance of Covid-19, the use of certain NPIs, including mask wearing, reduced household mixing and better ventilation, and the need for greater support for vulnerable groups and action to reduce health inequalities.